virgesmith/neworder/docs/overview.md

 #### Graph

 The `GeospatialGraph` class provides a wrapper around the `networkx` and `osmnx` packages, and provides methods for computing shortes paths, isochrones, and subgraphs as well as identifying edges connected to nodes and vice versa.

-See the "infection" example for implementation details.
+Due to its heavy dependencies, it is not part of the core `neworder` package - the implementation is in the [infection](examples/infection.md) example.

 ### Model